Report Your Work Injury Right Away

 - Get a claim form - Within one working day of being notified of an injury, your employer is required to give or mail you a DWC-1.
 If your employer does not provide this form, you can also get one from the Division of Workers Compensation.
 You'll need this form to file your claim.

 - Know your legal rights - In California, it is against the law for your employer to penalize you for having a job injury or requesting workers' compensation benefits.
 Likewise, your co-workers are protected by law if they testify in your case.
 Your employer must pay for your medical care if you get hurt on the job - even if you don't miss time, and even if the injury was your fault.
 Don't let your employer bully you into sweeping the injury under the rug.
 You're not causing an issue or making an unreasonable demand.
 You're merely asking your employer to pay for your injury as required by law.

 Remember, promptly reporting your injury is the key to getting all of the benefits you need.
 If you wait too long to report, your employer or their insurance company could argue that the injury wasn't actually work-related.
 For instance, if you are hurt on a Friday afternoon and don't notify your supervisor until Monday morning, your employer might believe that you were actually hurt over the weekend.

 Your claim could be contested by your employer, insurance companies or others involved in workers' compensation process.
 Make sure you protect your rights.
 Make the Law Office of Robert A. McLaughlin your legal team.
 We can properly document your case make sure your voice is heard at every stage in the process.
 Contact us today to schedule a free consultation.
-Call (866) 324-9558 (receives calls from California numbers only) or locally at 619-354-4854.
+Call us toll-free at (866) 324-9558 (receives calls from California numbers only) or locally at 619-354-4854.